alexharri/website/posts/webgl-gradients.md

 [ken_perlin]: https://en.wikipedia.org/wiki/Ken_Perlin
 [perlin_drawbacks]: https://noiseposti.ng/posts/2022-01-16-The-Perlin-Problem-Moving-Past-Square-Noise.html

-The dimensionality of a simplex noise functions refers to how many numeric input values the function takes -- the 2D simplex noise function takes in two values while the 3D function takes in three values.
-However, all simplex noise functions return a single numeric value between $-1$ and $1$.
+The dimensionality of a simplex noise functions refers to how many numeric input values the function takes (the 2D simplex noise function takes in two numeric arguments while the 3D function takes three).
+However, all simplex noise functions return a single numeric value between $1$ and $-1$.

 2D simplex noise is frequently used, for example, to [procedurally generate terrain][generate_terrain] in video games.
 Here's an example texture created using 2D simplex noise that could be used as a height map: